CDCgov/prime-reportstream/frontend-react/README.md

 ## Run the React application

-Our new React front-end is easy to get up and running on your machine.
-First, ensure the following dependencies
+Our new React front-end is straightforward to get up and running on your machine.
+First, ensure the following dependencies are
 installed:

 - `node` (see .nvmrc for version specification) via `nvm`